Charles W. Berry: Life

 In January 1919, New York governor Al Smith commissioned Berry Brigadier General and appointed him Adjutant General of New York.
 He served until 1920.
 In the 1920 New York state election, he was the Democratic candidate for New York State Comptroller.
 He lost to James A. Wendell.
 In 1923, Smith again appointed Berry Adjutant General of New York.
 In May 1923, Smith appointed him Major-General, Commander of the New York National Guard, to replace General John F. O'Ryan.
+He was succeeded as adjutant general by Edward J. Westcott.

 In 1925, Berry was elected New York City Comptroller.
 He served from 1926 to 1933, serving under New York City mayors Jimmy Walker, Joseph V. McKee, and John P. O'Brien.
 Once he took office, he demanded a definite policy for financing the then-ongoing subway construction and urged it be done with long-term bonds instead of short-term ones.
 He also proposed a 10-cent subway fare to make the subway self-sustaining and help the city financially, but this proved unpopular.
 He merged several bureaus for tax collection in the New York City Department of Finance into a single bureau.
 He saved the city millions in the acquisition for of parks and school sites by ending the old method of acquiring the land through condemnation proceedings, and favored extending the city parks.

 After retiring as Comptroller in September 1933, Berry briefly returned to practicing medicine.
 Poor health ended up keeping him at home, first in Dongan Hills, Staten Island and then in Charlottesville, Virginia.

 In 1892, Berry married Maud E. Brower.
 Two of his sons, Charles White Jr. and Frank M., also fought in World War I, serving in the 1st Cavalry.
 His other children include George Gould, Allen J., William Meyer, Mrs. Albert L. Oppikofer, Mrs. Mary J. Maroney, and Martha J. By the time he died, he was married to Nina La Plante.
 His son George Gould was a general staff officer during World War II under Hugh A. Drum and Omar Bradley, a brigadier general, and chief of staff of the New York National Guard.
 He was a member of the New York Academy of Medicine, the American Public Health Association, the American Health Association, the American Legion, the Society of American Officers, the Military Order of the World War, and the Army and Navy Club of the United States.

 Berry died at his home in Charlottesville on April 30, 1941.
 He was buried in Arlington National Cemetery with full military honors.